 Prior to the start of construction, the Authority will coordinate with AVEK to facilitate the reconfiguration of the Acton Water Treatment Plant.
-The Authority will ensure that the Acton Water Treatment Plant would remain operable in conjunction with implementation of the Build Alternatives.
+The Authority will ensure that all replacement/relocated facilities are required to be in place, tested, and operational before any part of the existing Acton Water Treatment Plant is taken offline so that the Acton Water Treatment Plant would remain operable in conjunction with implementation of the Build Alternatives.
 The Authority will pay its fair share of the impact fee for reconfiguration of the Acton Water Treatment Plant.